uken/DRL/README.md

 #Supported Tags and Attributes

 The core rendering elements provided by DRL.
-These are analogous to the React.DOMelements.
+These are analogous to the `React.DOM` elements.
 They are the building blocks for all other elements.

 #####Image
 * A texture or subsection of a texture.